 The V10 motor is the smallest Dyson has ever produced, which is why the Cyclone remains a lightweight vacuum.
 Despite the size, the motor is also the most powerful in the Dyson range, and can generate more suction than the already excellent V8 series.

 Strong cleaning performance isn’t just dependent on suction power though.
 This is why Dyson has redesigned the V10 so that the cyclone, bin and motor are all aligned.
-The resulting 20% boost in suction power, compared to the V8, is why Dyson is confident the V10 can match corded uprights.
+The resulting 20% boost in suction power, compared to the V8.
+We really noticed this extra suction power when using The V10 Absolute around the home.

-The direct-drive cleaner head is the quality we’ve come to expect from Dyson floor heads.
-It’s built with a nearly full-length brush bar, that contains both nylon and carbon bristles.
-The combination of bristle types helps the vacuum pickup particles of varying sizes.
+The Motorbar cleaner head (replacing the previous direct-drive head) is the quality we’ve come to expect from Dyson floorheads.
+It’s built with a nearly full-length brush bar, which we found cleans almost up to the edge.

-The direct-drive cleaner-head excels at cleaning both short and long pile carpets.
-It’s great at removing everything from fine dust to pet hair, due to powerful brush bar and efficient cleaning design.
+During our tests, the Dyson V10 Absolute (with the Motorbar head) excelled at cleaning both short and long pile carpets.
+We found it to be great at removing everything from fine dust to long pet hair, due to the powerful brush bar and efficient cleaning design.

-The cleaning performance on hard floors depends on whether you’re using the soft roller cleaner head.
-This tool is only included with the Total Clean and Absolute versions – not the V10 Animal.
+The Dyson V10 Absolute’s cleaning performance on hard floors depends on whether you’re using the Soft Roller cleaner head (this tool is not included with all versions of the V10).

 Detaching the stick converts the V10 into a handheld vacuum, so it’s great for cleaning stairs and cars.
 You can either attach the floorheads directly to the body of the vacuum, or use the mini-motorised tool.

-For removing hair from sofas and curtains, the mini-motorised tool is a useful addition.
-If you have a dog or cat, the V10 is a great choice.
+For removing hair from sofas and curtains, the mini-motorised tool is almost as effective as the Motorbar head.